Table of contents

 Comfortable Bed

-Identity Tag for your rescue dog.
+Identity Tag for your rescue dog

-Transferring the microchip
+Steps for Transferring the Microchip:

 Introducing Rescue Dogs to Existing Dogs.